 When conducting research involving human subjects, students must follow policies of the UW Human Subjects Division (HSD) to protect human subjects' rights, well-being, and personal privacy, to assure a favorable climate for the conduct of scientific inquiry, and to protect the interests of the University of Washington.
 All students should check with the HSD to determine whether or not their projects, theses, dissertations, or other work require approval.

 Student investigators will be required to have a signed copy of their thesis proposal on file before application for human subjects review.
-A checklist to assist students in preparing a consent form and/or cover letter to Human Subjects is available from Academic Services in Room T-301.
+A checklist to assist students in preparing a consent form and/or cover letter to Human Subjects is available from Student and Academic Services in Room T-301.

 - Human Subjects Division Frequently Asked Questions

 - Human Subjects Division Forms